Great Weimar (Great Dane & Weimaraner Mix): Info, Pictures, Facts

 Does This Breed Get Along with Other Pets? 🐶 😽

 The size of the Great Weimar is a red flag when it comes to other pets.
-Both parent breeds have a hunting history.
-That means a high prey drive, whether it’s a rabbit running across the yard or the family cat racing through the yard.
+Both parents have a hunting history and a high prey drive.
 They also have a strong wanderlust instinct that will encourage them to see the chase through to the end.
 Besides, they have little understanding of how big they are.

 Things to Know When Owning a Great Weimar:

 You must look beyond the Great Weimar’s large size to understand what makes this hybrid tick.
-He is a contraction.
-He may look mean, but he’s not.
-You might think he’s a couch potato, but his energy will surprise you.
-The Great Weimar is smart, a trait cultivated from his hunting history.
-He’s also a sensitive dog that won’t handle disappointing you easily.
+They may look mean, but they’re not.
+The Great Weimar is bright, which is a trait cultivated from his hunting history.
+They’re also sensitive and don’t respond to harsh punishment.

 Food & Diet Requirements 🦴

 Large dogs like the Great Dane and Weimaner mature slower than small breeds.
-That also applies to its metabolism.
-Therefore, there is a difference between foods formulated for these different sized pets.
+That also applies to their metabolism.
+Therefore, there is a difference between foods formulated for toy breeds and massive pets.
 You must get a product meant for large and giant breeds.
-That way, you know that the serving size is appropriate for their particular dietary needs.
+That way, you know that the serving size is appropriate for their dietary needs.

 Keep your pet on a regular feeding schedule.
-It’s an excellent way to keep track of his appetite and make sure he’s meeting his nutritional needs.
-You should adjust it, depending on his activity level.
+It’s an excellent way to track their diet and ensure it’s meeting their nutritional needs.
+You can adjust it depending on their activity level.

 Exercise 🐕

-Owning a Great Weimar means that you will walk every day if just to keep him happy.
-Plan on two or more long walks a day.
-Though he isn’t prone to weight gain, he needs the time outdoors and with new experiences to keep him mentally sharp.
-He has an intensity to his exercise that matches his size.
-Be prepared to spend some time working on his leash manners.
+Owning a Great Weimar requires plenty of daily exercise.
+Plan on two or more long walks a day and a few play sessions at home.
+Though they aren’t prone to weight gain, they need the time outdoors to explore and stay mentally sharp.
+Be prepared to spend some time working on their leash manners.

 Training 🦮

-Their intelligence is a good start for trainability.
-He’ll pick up on new tricks and commands quickly.
+Because of their intelligence, they’ll pick up on new tricks and commands quickly.
 There are some challenges.
 The Great Weimar has a tendency to bark and a keen wanderlust.
-You must take an active role in his training.
-His large size means that you must also socialize him early to help him learn his strength.
-Unfortunately, he also is nippy, which will require you to take a proactive stance.
+You must take an active role in their training.
+Socializing them is vital so that they aren’t suspicious of strangers.
+Unfortunately, they can also be nippy, which will require you to take a proactive stance.

 Grooming ✂️